 As previously mentioned the editor has two modes, the first of which is editing mode which you see by default.
 Here you can edit both the timestamp and the text by simply typing in new values.
 The buttons on the right should be self-explanatory: the first one adds a row above the current, the next does the same but below, and then there's a button for removing the row.
 If you play the song while in this mode, rows with timestamps will be highlighted in green indicating that they would be displayed at the current time in the song by an application utilizing this data.

 The (second) syncing mode is where the magic happens.
 To switch to this mode you need to have an audio file selected, because the idea is that you play the song while pressing keys to alter the timestamps in each row.
 In sync mode you can use additional hotkeys to do just that.
 At the bottom of this dialog there's a list of all shortcuts that can be used in this mode with explanations on how they work, so you should check that for more information.
 The button at the end of each row becomes active when there's a valid timestamp in said row, and when clicked it will move the player precisely to that position.
 When you switch to this mode, a "handle" is set on the first entry in the editor, indicated by the blue text & background.
+You can hold down Alt while clicking the syncing mode button to set the handle on the current (green) entry instead.
 This handle is what dictates where the timestamp will go (or not go) once you press the appropriate keys.
-When the handle reaches the last entry in the editor and you try to go to the next entry the editor will switch back to edit mode, because it's assumed that you've finished syncing the lyrics and also becuase there's no next entry to go to.
-I felt like ignoring the key press or jumping to the start would've both been worse options.
+When the handle reaches the last entry in the editor and you press ⏎ Enter the editor will switch back to edit mode, because it's assumed that you've finished syncing the lyrics and also because there's no next entry to go to.
+Moving around with the arrow key will not cause an automatic mode switch.

 When you use the raw lyrics import dialog you might get some extra new lines (break entries) in the editor.
 An entry is considered a break entry when there's a timestamp but the text is left blank.
 These appearing after an import is caused by empty lines being present in the lyrics.
 Most software will not display any lyric until the next one or display the next faded out for example.